This page will remain available for a few more weeks, but it will no longer be updated, click here to go to the latest version.

 ZC sneakers are beautiful Converse-lookalikes, unfortunately these sneakers are made out of stiff plastic and there is not much room inside for flexing the ankles of CG, ZC or Alpha legs.

-So I decided to make some slim custom ankle pegs padded with foam to allow the ankles to flex and be put in poses other than straight down.
+So I decided to make some slim custom ankle posts padded with foam to allow the ankles to flex and be put in poses other than straight down.

-Alpha ankles have the same attachment plugs as CG v1.5 ankles, so these ankle pegs could also be fitted to CG v1.5 bodies and most CG v2 clones.
+Alpha ankles have the same attachment plugs as CG v1.5 ankles, so these ankle posts could also be fitted to CG v1.5 bodies and most CG v2 clones.

 The sneakers have a cup for a Hot Toys sized ball inside.